 Vegetables to Avoid

 Certain vegetables, while packed with micronutrients, simply contain too many carbohydrates to be included on the keto diet.
-Exlude starchy vegetables like white potatoes, sweet potatoes, parsnips, carrots and corn.
+Exclude starchy vegetables like white potatoes, sweet potatoes, parsnips, carrots, and corn.
 Even some forms of squash, like summer squash, are too high in carbohydrates.

 Fruit Shopping List

 Fruit should be consumed in moderation on the keto diet.
 Enjoy one handful of berries per day as a treat, and try to purchase organic whenever possible.
-Avocados are the exception, which are a high-fat, low carb fruit which can be consumed in abundance.
+Avocados are the exception.
+Avocado is a high-fat, low-carb fruit that you can enjoy regularly.

 Like vegetables, frozen berries can be purchased to prolong the shelf life of your groceries.